 With online retail on the rise and brick-and-mortar stores becoming a thing of the past, it’s hard to pinpoint your options.
-Even so, there’s stores in both categories that are sure to offer every crafting item on your list.
+Even so, there are stores in both categories that are sure to offer every crafting item on your list.

-Though many other stores sell crafting supplies, the list of stores below specializes in it.
-Don’t waste your time running from store to store to find what you need.
-These stores offer one-stop shopping that’ll, without doubt, save you time and money.
+Though many other stores sell crafting supplies, the list of stores below specializes.
+Don’t waste time running from store to store to find what you need.
+These stores offer one-stop shopping that’ll, without a doubt, save you time and money.

 Brick and Mortar + Online

 Nothing beats the inspiration you draw from walking the aisles of an arts and crafts store.
 If you prefer this method to shop online, the list below is for you.
 Even better, if they’re out of stock in-store, you can shop their online store as well.
 It’s the best of both worlds.

 One of the most popular arts and crafts stores in recent years, Hobby Lobby is known for its comprehensive craft selection and unrivaled home decor.
 With rotating sales, customers can pinpoint in advance which week their desired category will go on sale.

 It’s an ideal option for bargain shoppers and decor enthusiasts alike.
 Occupying 47 states, it’s easily accessible throughout the US and can be accessed online as well.
 As of now, they do not accept international orders.

 2. Jo-Ann Fabric and Crafts

 Dominating the fabric market as its own name states, Jo-Ann’s is a fabric lover’s dream.
 With a large portion of its store dedicated to such supplies, you’re sure to find any color or pattern you want.

 On the off chance they don’t have what you’re looking for, you can create a custom pattern on their website.
 You can even upload your own images.